googlecodelabs/migrate-python2-appengine/README.md

 [`step3-flask-datastore-py2`](/step3-flask-datastore-py2) | &dArr; or &rArr; or &DownArrowBar;+º | [`step3-flask-datastore-py3`]('step3-flask-datastore-py3) | Migrate to Cloud Datastore
 [ª`step4-cloudndb-cloudrun-py2`](/step4-cloudndb-cloudrun-py2) | &rArr; | [`step4-cloudds-cloudrun-py3`](/step4-cloudds-cloudrun-py3) | Migrate to Cloud Run (with Docker)

-* We recommend users complete what we consider the minimum migration (Steps 1 &amp; 2).
+- We recommend users perform the minimal migration of Steps 1 &amp; 2.
-* If you a Python 2 App Engine app you want to modernize by containerizing, you can jump over Step 3 straight to Step 4 and stay there forever if desired.
+- To modernize a Python 2 App Engine app by containerizing, jump over Step 3 and go straight to Step 4 then stay there forever if desired.
-* Step 3's migration to Cloud Datastore is most useful if you have other apps using Cloud Datastore; you can make your codebase consistent by migrating from Cloud NDB to Cloud Datastore so all your Datastore access is consistent, possibly lowering your maintenance costs.
+- Step 3's migration to Cloud Datastore is most useful if you have other apps using Cloud Datastore; you can make your codebase consistent by migrating from Cloud NDB to Cloud Datastore so all your Datastore access is consistent, possibly lowering your maintenance costs.
-* Migrating to Step 4 is only useful if you wish to containerize your app and run it serverlessly with Cloud Run.
+- Migrating to Step 4 is only useful if you wish to containerize your app and run it serverlessly with Cloud Run.
 The Python 2 app uses Cloud NDB while the Python 3 equivalent uses Cloud Datastore.

 There are several alternatives to consider to the main steps above: 1) migrating to Cloud Firestore for those who desire to take advantage of the next-generation of Cloud Datastore that has features from the Firebase real-time database, and 2) an alternative to building containers using [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) instead of Docker.

 ### Alternatives

 Cloud Firestore is the next generation of Cloud Datastore, inheriting features from the Firebase real-time database.
-However, use of Cloud Datastore and Cloud Firestore are mutually-exclusive, meaning applications (Google Cloud projects) can only use one, and once data has been entered, it cannot switch to the other, so migrating to Firestore requires you to "host" your application on a completely different project.
+However, use of Cloud Datastore and Cloud Firestore are mutually-exclusive, meaning applications (GCP projects) can only use one, and once data has been entered, it cannot switch to the other, so migrating to Firestore requires you to "host" your application on a completely different project.
 It is only for users where those new Firebase features are a **must-have**.
 This migration's tutorial is Step 3a.
 There are two ways to deploy containerized apps to Cloud Run: Docker or Buildpacks.
 Those who don't want to learn Docker or don't want to be dependent on a single company like Docker would employ Buildpacks as an option.
 Step 4a represents the alternative to the Docker Step 4 tutorial by using Cloud Buildpacks.
 Both these alternatives are only available in Python 3.

 Python 2 | Next | Python 3 | Description
 --- | --- | --- | ---